GreatCowBASIC/Help/output/md/setup_an_avrisp_mkii_or_usbtinyisp_for_attiny10_chip_under_windows.md

 ### Note

-If you use ATMEL Studio you must ensure the Windows device driver is `libusb or libusb-win32`.
+If you use Atmel Studio, you must ensure the Windows device driver is `libusb or libusb-win32`.

 </div>